OpenDSA/OpenDSA/RST/en/Glossary.rst

       cost for a series of operations and amortizes this total cost over the full series.
-      This is as opposed to considering every individual operation to independently have the worst case cost, which might lead to an overestimate for the total cost of the series.
+      This is as opposed to considering every individual operation to independently have the :term:`worst case` cost, which might lead to an overestimate for the total cost of the series.

    amortized cost
       The total cost for a series of operations to be used in an